rdeodoo/odoo-toolbox/team-lead/README.md

 Stop doing what you are doing when someone asks for help.

-If you can't figure something out for someone, dig yourself until you find the solution.
+If you can't figure something out for someone, dig in yourself until you find the solution.
 Don't ask them to figure things out for yourself.
 You are here to serve them, not the other way around.

 ## Overestimate their time, underestimate yours